 Take note that you’ll be earning both Bonus Points and Base Points when making Hilton purchases.
 Bonus Points are awarded by using this card.
 And Base Points are also awarded because this card comes with automatic Hilton Honors Gold status, which provides 18X Base Points per dollar (10 points for being a member, and an 80% bonus for Gold status).

 Bonus Points and Base Points are valued the same by Hilton when you redeem them, so they’re basically equivalent.
-That means you’ll be earning a total of 30X points per dollar with this card.
+That means you’ll be earning a total of 30X points per dollar with this card (12X points from the card and 18X points for Hilton Honors Gold status).
 If that sounds like a lot, you’re right!

 But you can potentially get even more.
 If you reach Diamond status you’ll get a 100% point bonus instead, for a total of 20X Base Points earned per dollar at Hilton.
 That would mean 32X points per dollar spent at Hilton.
 What would you do with that many points?